 Along the way another positive outcome emerged – the adopters tapped into new leadership and team-building skills some didn’t know they had.
 They also developed very positive perceptions of their employers, a strong characteristic of companies who retain top talent.

-There is plenty of data that demonstrates the impact of these adopters.
+There is plenty of data that demonstrates the impact of these mentors.
 Hopefully the countless cards, inspirational stories and thank-you letters the mentors have received are at least as meaningful.
 To our partner businesses, schools and civic groups – thank you for all you’ve given to make a difference in the life of a child.